|Corda Network trust root||Document history|

 - Revoke all certificates signed with the compromised key;

-- Take commercially reasonable steps to cause all participants to cease using any such certificates.
+- Take commercially reasonable steps to cause all Network Participants to cease using any such certificates.

 Once the compromised key material has been replaced, and secure operation of the CA in question has been established, the CA may issue replacement certificates, following the procedure for initially providing the certificates.